Home » Where Is The Best Place To Put A Parrot Cage?

 Kitchens can be dangerous places for parrots due to the risk of Teflon toxicity.
 Also known as PTFE poisoning, it’s a respiratory condition caused by overheated cookware coated with Teflon.

-Parrots are sensitive to inhaled toxins due to their highly efficient respiratory systems and can die within 24 hours of exposure.
-The signs of PTFE poisoning are subtle but include the following:
+Due to their efficient respiratory systems, parrots are sensitive to inhaled toxins and can die within 24 hours of exposure.
+The signs of PTFE poisoning are subtle but include:

 • Breathing difficulties.